 Her funeral was held in her home in Parkview, Johannesburg, according to traditional Muslim customs.
 It was attended by South African President Jacob Zuma, former Presidents Thabo Mbeki and Kgalema Motlanthe, ANC Deputy Cyril Ramaphosa, former First Lady Graca Machel, former Finance Minister Trevor Manuel and fellow activisti Ahmed Kathrada, among others.

-Andimba Toivo ya Toivo, Namibian Independence Leader
+Andimba Toivo ya Toivo, Namibian Independence Leader, Dies at 92

 Andimba Toivo ya Toivo, a Namibian nationalist leader who fought a long and dogged campaign for his land’s independence and was jailed for 16 years alongside Nelson Mandela in South Africa’s notorious Robben Island prison, died on Friday in Windhoek, Namibia’s capital.
 He was 92.